What is 10k in miles?

 week 10: race day ! if you feel ready to do a 10k race, make sure you get a suitable distance and gain experience gradually.

-Hope this was helpful ! remember – it takes time to get to your goal.
-No matter what that is: lose weight or improve performance – you will achieve the goal if you focus and work hard for it ! do not hesitate to ask us questions via social media.
+Remember – it takes time to get to your goal.
+No matter what that is: lose weight or improve performance – you will achieve the goal if you focus and work hard for it.

 1) Apple series 6– if you wear an apple watch, look for model number A1550 with bluetooth 4.0 low energy (LE). it allows you to connect with cardio equipment as well.